netsoc/webspace-ng-legacy/README.md

 You'll also need to add a `CNAME` or (`A `/` AAAA` record) pointing to your hoster's server so that requests will actually reach the webspace reverse proxy. **Note that `CNAME` records cannot be created for the root of your domain - you'll need to use an `A` / `AAAA` record instead.**

 Wildcard domains (e.g. `*.mywebsite.com`) should also work.

+**Note: If you want HTTPS to work correctly (no warning message in the browser), you'll need to disable SSL termination and obtain SSL certificates for your domain(s).
+SSL termination always uses your hoster's certificate which only works for the default domain.**